mattzone/mattzone.github.io/_posts/2020-01-21-git-etiquette.markdown

 git commit -m '<USER NAME> Auto push change'
 ```

 This is a bad thing to do because a commit message should have details on what was changed and how it impacts the code.
 Meaningful commit messages are how useful change-logs and release notes are generated, so for the longevity of the repository, it is worth it to take a few extra seconds and write out a proper message.
+More information can be read on [branching strategies](#other-good-practices) and how they can affect the history also.

 #### git push